-

 Professional Summary

-Dr. Michael Chao is a meat scientist who enjoys exploring how biochemistry can be used to improve the quality and safety of meat.
-Dr. Chao began his academic journey in 2015 as an Assistant Professor at California State University, Chico (CSUC), transitioned to Kansas State University (KSU) in 2018 and is currently an Associate Professor of Meat Science in the Department of Animal Science at Texas A&M University (TAMU).
+Dr. Michael Chao is a meat scientist who enjoys exploring how biochemistry can be applied to improve meat quality and safety.
+He began his academic career in 2015 as an Assistant Professor at California State University, Chico, transitioned to Kansas State University in 2018, and is currently an Associate Professor of Meat Science in the Department of Animal Science at Texas A&M University.

-A desire to be a veterinarian led him to UC Davis to major in animal science.
-The introduction to animal science class in his freshman year opened his eyes to the opportunities in livestock production.
-He earned both his bachelor’s (2007) and master’s (2011) degrees from UC Davis and then his PhD in animal science with a specialization in meat science and muscle biology from University of Nebraska-Lincoln in 2015.
+Initially aspiring to become a veterinarian, Dr. Chao enrolled at the University of California, Davis, as an animal science major.
+An introductory animal science course during his freshman year opened his eyes to the many opportunities available in livestock production.
+He earned both his bachelor’s degree in 2007 and his master’s degree in 2011 from UC Davis.
+He then earned his Ph.D. in animal science, specializing in meat science and muscle biology, from the University of Nebraska–Lincoln in 2015.

-Dr. Chao is also passionate about the science and politics behind international red meat trading.
-He has worked for the US Meat Export Federation, both as an intern based in the organization’s Denver headquarters and Taiwan office, and on a contract basis to lead Taiwanese auditing teams through beef, pork and lamb processing plants in the United States.
-In his role, he will co-teach ANSC 113 Farm Animal Biosystems and is in process of developing a faculty-led study abroad trip with the focus on red meat trading and utilization in Taiwan.
+Dr. Chao’s current research spans the meat science value chain, including sustainable byproduct utilization, product quality, consumer health, and technological innovation in meat processing.
+He is also passionate about the science and policies underlying international red meat trade.
+He has worked with the U.S. Meat Export Federation both as an intern at the organization’s Denver headquarters and Taiwan office and now as a contractor leading international audit teams through beef, pork, and lamb processing facilities in the United States.
+At Texas A&M, he co-teaches ANSC 113, Farm Animal Biosystems, and will lead a study abroad program focused on red meat trade and utilization in Taiwan beginning the summer of 2027.